GSA-TTS/FAC/docs/product/roadmap.md

 Delivery options
 ===================
 **NOTE** We identified two options for delivery.
-We've decided to adopt Option 1, but below you will also find an overview of both options.
+We've decided to adopt Option 2, but below you will also find an overview of both options.

 ## Option 1: Two major releases: MVP and full functionality

-**Overview:** Launch a new FAC intake experience sooner for at least some of current customers on or around 4/1/2023 to begin accepting audits.
+**Overview:** Launch a new FAC intake experience sooner for at least some of current customers in Spring 2023 to begin accepting audits.
 Per the discussed and approved [migration plan](https://github.com/GSA-TTS/FAC/blob/main/docs/product/decisions/0004-P-migration-plan.md), the idea is to keep the old Census FAC running and import new submissions into that for data dissemination.

 **Benefits:** Soonest path to an initial public release, which will help us learn more quickly and break up overall product risk into multiple releases

 **Drawbacks:** Two FAC websites at once is not ideal UX for public or agencies.
-We change the world on both agencies and the public twice instead of once.

-**Milestone sequence:**
-[Milestones are listed in GitHub.](https://github.com/GSA-TTS/FAC/milestones?direction=asc&sort=title&state=open)
+Additionally, there were increasing requests from our uses to address data dissemination before October 2023.

 ## Option 2: One major release

-**Overview:** Replace census FAC in a single release when it's ready to fully replace the Census FAC
+**Overview:** Replace Census FAC in a single release when it's ready to fully replace the Census FAC.

-**Benefits:** Minimize number of transitions we put users through.
+**Benefits:** Minimize the number of transitions we put users through.

 **Drawbacks:** More time before we deliver value to the public.
 We don't learn as quickly from the public.
 More risk in a single release.
+However, we do plan on a delivering a beta release in Summer 2023 for testing purposes.

 **Milestone sequence:**
+[Milestones are listed in GitHub.](https://github.com/GSA-TTS/FAC/milestones?direction=asc&sort=title&state=open)

 1. Pre-SAC
 1. Submit general information end to end / De-risk
 1. Federal awards, Excel upload patterns